saiteja74/validate_chain/README.md

 # Solidity Contract Generator and Validator API

-This repository contains a Python-based application that leverages Groq's Mistral model to generate Solidity smart contracts from text prompts.
-It also includes functionalities to validate the generated contracts and manage a dataset of contract templates.
-The application is implemented using Flask, making it accessible through a RESTful API.
+Develop an AI model that generates Solidity contracts from text descriptions.

 ## Features